Guidance

 Where to check for this constraint

 Priority habitats are officially named ‘Natural Environment and Rural Communities Act (2006) Section 41 habitats of principal importance’.
-They were formally known as the UK BAP (UK Biodiversity Action Plan) priority habitats.
+They are largely derived from, and formally known as the UK BAP (UK Biodiversity Action Plan) priority habitats.
 There are 56 recognised habitats, and they include areas of woodland, like lowland mixed deciduous woodland, and open habitats, like lowland meadow or reedbeds.

-Some priority habitat (around 40%) is designated as a Site of Special Scientific Interest (SSSI).
-Some is cared for under Higher Level Stewardship or Countryside Stewardship agreements.
-However, some does sit outside the protection of all these schemes.
+Some priority habitats (around 40%) are designated as an SSSI.
+Some are cared for under Higher Level Stewardship or Countryside Stewardship agreements.
+However, some sit outside the protection of all these schemes.

 There is a policy presumption against afforestation on Section 41 Priority Habitats.
 Any afforestation that is approved by the Forestry Commission must be for native woodland only (as this is itself a priority habitat).
 Refer to Principles for afforestation on or near priority habitats: operations note 43 for guidance on designing your afforestation proposal.